Magnon-mediated electric current drag and nonlocal spin-Peltier effect in the ac regime: Linear response and magneto-electric circuit elements

-The interfacial longitudinal spin current depends not only on the magnon chemical potential $u_{{\rm m}i}$ and the longitudinal component $u_{{\rm s}i\parallel}$ of the spin accumulation at the interface, but, via the interfacial spin-Seebeck effect, also on the difference $u_{{\rm eQ}i} - u_{{\rm mQ}i}$ of electron and magnon temperatures across the interface.
-At the same time, a temperature and/or chemical potential difference also causes a heat current through the interface.
-The longitudinal spin current and the heat current at the two interfaces are given by the relation \cite{Reiss2021-em, Cornelissen2016-wy}
+The incoherent, longitudinal spin current through the interface depends not only on the magnon chemical potential $\mu_{{\rm m}\ia }$ and the longitudinal component $\mu_{{\rm s}\ia \parallel}$ of the spin accumulation at the interface \cite{Bender2015-tr,Reiss2022-tm}, but, via the interfacial spin-Seebeck effect, also on the difference $\Delta T_{{\rm e}\ia } - \Delta T_{{\rm m}\ia }$ of electron and magnon temperatures across it.
+At the same time, a temperature and/or spin accumulation/magnon chemical potential difference also causes a heat current through the interface \cite{Flipse2014-kh, Cornelissen2016-ti}.
+For an expression of the longitudinal spin current and the heat current at the two interfaces we again switch to equivalent charge units, writing $u_{{\rm m}\ia } = \mu_{\rm m}/e$ and $u_{{\rm mQ}\ia } = k_{\rm B} \Delta T_{{\rm m}\ia }/e$, and define the two-component spinor ${\cal U}_{{\rm m}\ia } = (u_{{\rm m}\ia }, u_{{\rm mQ}\ia })^{\rm T}$.
+One then has \cite{Reiss2021-em, Cornelissen2016-wy}

-where $\mathcal{Z}_{{\rm FN}i \parallel}$ is the interfacial impedance matrix,
+where $\mathcal{Z}_{{\rm FN}\ia \parallel}$ is the interfacial impedance matrix,

 Here, $k_{\rm T}$ is the thermal magnon wave number,